akikoo/one-web-boilerplate/README.md

 	IE 6/7/8 browsers; alternatively, you can use this as non-responsive main stylesheet that simply includes modular stylesheets).

-responsive.css and unresponsive.css are the main stylesheets that @import the rest.
+responsive.css and unresponsive.css are the main stylesheets that @import all the common styles.
 Note that styles are @import-ed only for development.
 For production, the build script inlines and minifies styles in the same order that you @import-ed them.
 Nice, eh?
 But keep in mind that you have to @import the core styles (see above) before anything else.

+If you need to overwrite common rules, or add page specific styles, you can do so by creating a new stylesheet in /webroot/assets/css/pages.
+Page specific stylesheet must have the same name than the page that uses it.
+This way the page specific stylesheet is automatically included in the template, as well as minified for deployment.

 So you basically have two possible main routes here: go responsive, or go modular (or preferably both).
 If you want the build script to process your new